Thomas Strange, Senior Director of Research and Development for Abbott, to Address Tri-County’s Spring GraduatesRead More

 Change of Program of Study

-To change programs of study, the same admissions and evaluation process must be followed and a Change of Program or Place of Training Form (22-1995), or (22-5495 for Dependents) filled out with the Veterans Coordinator.
-For information, contact the Veterans Coordinator at (864) 646-2026.
+To change programs of study, the same admissions and evaluation process must be followed and a Change of Program or Place of Training Form (22-1995), or (22-5495 for Dependents) completed and on file with the VA.
+This can be compelted online through the eBenefits portal or in the Financial Aid Office.

 To comply with this law, the following rules apply to veterans or other individuals who receive veterans' benefits: